AliBailoun/ReadMe-Generator/README.md

 ## Usage
 Creating README.md files quickly without sacrificing on quality
 ## Contributing
-Any ideas on contributionsare much appreciated!
+Any ideas on contributions are much appreciated!
 You can send them to the issues section!
 ## Tests
 You are more than welcome to test  my application and send any feedback to the issues section
 ## Link to the repo:
 https://github.com/AliBailoun/ReadMe-Generator
 ## Questions
 You can find me [HERE](https://github.com/AliBailoun) on Github.
 You can email me at alibailoun1982@gmail.com if you have any additional questions.
+## License:
+This part of the project is under maintenance.